-Local allergy in patients is common.
+Local allergies in patients are common.
 Redness, swelling, and itching can occur at the site of insulin injection.
 This condition usually resolves in a few days to a few weeks.
 In some instances, local reactions may be related to factors other than insulin, such as irritants in the skin cleansing agent or poor injection technique.